DOAJ/doaj/data/widgets.md

   <dt><code>query_field</code></dt>
   <dd>
     The field to query.
-Omit for any field, or specify one of these below:
+Omit to search in any field, or specify one of these:
     <ul>
       <li>
         <code>bibjson.title</code>: title